Chapter 1# General Best Practices for eCommerce UX Audit

 5. Login/Register

 Customers who fall in love with your eCommerce store will definitely like to come back again and again.
-That’s why you should focus to optimize the login/registration feature for your potential customers.
+That’s why you should focus on optimizing the login/registration feature for your potential customers.

 We all forget things sometimes, including our passwords!
 You don’t want your customers to get locked out of their accounts!
 At the same time, you want to protect your customer’s data from cyber attacks.